meltano/meltano/docs/adr/0005-switch-to-explicit-reference-for-related-plugins.md

 ## Decision

-We will add an explicit reference in the definiton of a plugin to other plugins using the `related_plugin` key.
+We will add an explicit reference in the definition of a plugin to other plugins using a new plugin-level definition key to specify required plugin dependencies.

 The ability to auto-add and install plugins based on the similarity of the name and/or namespace will be deprecated.